All Episodes

 They found the documents in a particular room.

-They didn't take them with them that day, which is odd, and they only called back a couple of days later and said, Would you mind putting an extra lock on that door, a padlock on that door?
+And they only called back a couple of days later and said, would you mind putting an extra lock on that door, a padlock on that door?

 And they complied with that.

-It was nothing that would have prevented them from coming back and and taking what they thought was necessary to hand over.
+It was nothing that would have prevented them from coming back and taking what they thought was necessary to hand over.

 And I look at this system.

-I think America cannot survive as a republic, a constitutional republic if we don't have equal justice under the law and equal application of our laws.
+I think America cannot survive as a republic, a constitutional republic, if we don't have equal justice under the law and equal application of our laws.

-What say Mr. O'Reilly?
+What say, Mr. O'Reilly?

 So prosecutors have discretion about bringing cases that they'll prosecute or not.

-Everybody knows that it's under the law.
+It's under the law.

 In Biden's case, there was a motive.